Today German dog breeds represent some of the most popular pups on the planet. So get ready to discover 25 amazing animals!

 8. Great Dane

 Despite their large, lean, and somewhat gangly appearance, the Great Dane moves with elegance and smoothness and projects an air of nobility.
-While friendly and loving, they are also alert and watchful, providing great protection for their family.
+While friendly and loving, they are also alert and watchful, providing excellent protection for their family.

 That’s where the Great Dane came in.
 This large and strong dog could take on the boar and help provide food for its owners.